Check out this different way of adding legs to a nightstand, so you can add bun feet or your favorite type of legs to any piece of furniture.

 Then we placed a leg brace over the hole and pre-drilled the four corners where we screwed it onto the new plywood base.

-Step 3: Attach Plywood to Bottom of Nightstand
+Attach Plywood With Legs to Bottom Of Nightstand

 Now the nightstands have an updated high-end look while making each nightstand taller.